NeuroNetMem/PowerPixelsPipeline/README.md

 4. Open a PowerShell terminal and type ```wsl --install```

 ### MATLAB
 At the moment a MATLAB license is necessary to convert the output of Universal Probe Finder to the input of the alignment GUI.
 The spike sorting is run in a Docker by SpikeInterface, which means that you can even run Kilosort without having MATLAB installed.
-The Bombcell package is optional and is turned off by default.
 To run Universal Probe Finder without MATLAB, it has the option to download a compiled version of the package (see [here](https://github.com/JorritMontijn/UniversalProbeFinder?tab=readme-ov-file#using-the-universal-probe-finder-without-a-matlab-license)).
-#### Bombcell
-If you want to use Bombcell as part of the pipeline you need to set up the MATLAB python engine so that python can run the toolbox.
-Follow [these](https://nl.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) instructions to set up the engine (tested with MATLAB 20223b).
 #### Universal Probe Finder
 Install the Universal Probe Finder by following the instructions [here](https://github.com/JorritMontijn/UniversalProbeFinder).
 In short: first do ```git clone --recursive https://github.com/JorritMontijn/UniversalProbeFinder``` and add with subfolders to the MATLAB path.